Netflix and Aardman team up for holiday special Robin RobinJun 21 | 2 min read

 Her character was a male impersonator music hall star and her performance was a hit with viewers and critics alike, under the guidance of screenwriting royalty Andrew Davies.

-Tipping the Velvet is available to watch on BritBox.
+Tipping the Velvet is available to buy on Amazon Prime Video.